Fall 2015 Course Registration Instructions

 - Click on Show All in the Status portlet.

-- In the term column of the chart, find Spring 2015.
+- In the term column of the chart, find Fall 2015.

 - Make sure that your Enrollment Status says Here/Matric.

-If your status for next term is not listed as "here," have your status corrected through the Off-Campus Study office or through the Dean of Student Affairs office before attempting to register for Spring courses.
+If your status for next term is not listed as "here," have your status corrected through the Off-Campus Study Office or through the Dean of Student Affairs office before attempting to register for Fall courses.

 If you will be studying off campus next semester, you will not be allowed to register for courses.